Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

   15. Make the website as accessible and responsive as possible.
   16. Gain a better understanding of the audience by checking their feedback both via the social networks.
   17. Use reviews to increase customer satisfaction.
-  18. Find the best way to allow communication bewteen customer and the organization.
+  18. Find the best way to allow communication bewteen customers and the organization.

 ---